sergey-fedorov/cucumber-api-tests-poc/README.md

 Some POJO classes use `Lombok` for better code readability, but some of them do not and implement getters, setters, constructors and builders in a classic way.

-`PicoContainer` was used for dependency injection.
+`PicoContainer` was used for dependency injection to share state between steps.

 ### AUT
 Is a randomly found Pet Store application: https://petstore.swagger.io/